coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-staking.md

 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/btc-staking/UI-2.png)
 </p>

 2. From the displayed wallet modal, under "**Hardware Wallet**", click on "**Ledger**".
 Ensure your Ledger is connected, unlocked, and the Core app is open.
+Note that only the Bitcoin Native SegWit type addresses are supported for BTC staking on Core with Ledger.

 <p align="center" style={{zoom:"60%"}}>
 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/btc-staking/wallet-connect-1.png)